-Most people have never heard of the term ‘littermate syndrome’.
 I must admit that until a few years ago, I had never heard of it either.

 What is Cavapoo littermate syndrome and should you be concerned when buying two siblings from the same litter?

 Below are my thoughts and experiences from owning dogs all my life and presently owning two sets of litter mates.
-They are my opinions so feel free to not agree with me.

 What Is Littermate Syndrome?

-Littermate syndrome apparently happens when two puppies from the same litter are purchased and then raised together.
+Littermate syndrome apparently happens when two Cavapoo puppies from the same litter are purchased and then raised together.

 They then form such a strong bond with each other that they don’t interact with their owners like they should, ignore any corrective discipline and are fearful of strange people and other dogs.